How much should you be saving for your retirement? That is the $64,000 question. What’s the magic number? 3%? 5%? 10%? More?

 Saving for your retirement: The magic number

 There’s no magic number.
 No one can give it to us because no one wants to be legally responsible when the number turns out to be too low.
 You can consult a financial adviser and get personalized recommendations.
-If you can’t or don’t want to do that, here’s our attempt to advise you how much should you be saving.
+If you can’t or don’t want to do that, here’s our attempt to advise you how much should you be saving for your retirement.

 Your goal will depend on your lifestyle.
 Two big factors weigh heavily on your saving needs: how many years you’re going to spend in retirement and how much you will need to withdraw each year.
 Your retirement date is therefore important.
 Plan to spend at least 30 years in retirement or longer if you retire early.